rammurmu/runash/README.md

 ### Reinventing real experience

-We're committed to building new ways to use physical reality
+#### We're committed to building new ways to use physical reality

 We help you get started &amp; make real selling easy on a daily basis.

 [Learn more](https://)

-We create a new concept of real selling experience
+### We create a new concept of real selling experience

-Change the nature and model of retailing
+#### Change the nature and model of retailing

-The way you experience traditional real selling, we connect you to the nearest buyer in your area, verified by us
+The way you experience traditional real selling, we connect you to the nearest buyer in your area, <br>
+verified by us

 [Learn more](https://)

 ### Real world's Real Commerce

-Providing physical reality through virtual reality
+#### Providing physical reality through virtual reality

 Bridging the gap between traditional retail commerce self-made real selling experience

-## Physical reality (PR)
+### Physical reality (PR)

-We're create live retail streaming environment where seller can meet, showcase, presentation or display product
+#### We're create live retail streaming environment where seller can meet, showcase, presentation <br>or display product

 ### How IT Works ?